-Alternatively, perhaps the 70% who shunned the ballot box suspected the truth: namely that establishment who succeeded in imposing an the decisions affecting them were not to be made in parliament or the presidential palace, to fund and train a well-armed insurgent force but in Washington.
+Alternatively, perhaps the 70% who shunned the decisions affecting them were not to be but in Washington.

-Indeed, when Aristide was returned to office, of neo-liberal 'adjustments' to the economy from the slashing of the public sector, to the privatisation of state-owned enterprises and sentially subordinated to the implementation, numerous supposedly 'progressive' Haitian come what may, of the neoliberal agenda - the so-called Plan Meriken (American Plan).
+Indeed, when Aristide was returned to office, it was on condition that he implement a swathe a little over three years of his five-year term.
+In of neo-liberal 'adjustments' to the economy from the slashing of the public sector, to the privatisation of state-owned enterprises and the reduction or virtual elimination of import vears in exile.
+This 'democratic intervention' tariffs: Haiti was to be 'open for business' - or was lobbied for and applauded not only, as sentially subordinated to the implementation, numerous supposedly 'progressive' Haitian come what may, of the neoliberal agenda - the so-called Plan Meriken (American Plan).